magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 git checkout se-tutorial-18
 ```

-Then edit the `build.boot` file by substituting the `valip` dependency
+Then edit its `build.boot` file by substituting the `valip` dependency
 with the newly updated one:

 ```clj